vtjoeh/video_room_calc/README.md

 - kazuhikoarase QR Code Generator: https://github.com/kazuhikoarase/qrcode-generator

 ### Roadmap / ideas
-Not listed in order of timeline or priority.
+Not listed in order of priority or timeline.
 No warranty or guarantee below features will ever be added.
 - Major code cleanup and documentation.
 - Major UI update.
 - Create an intro video.